 How to Translate Videos into Foreign Languages

-As the world continues to become more interconnected, it’s important to create content that has the ability to reach a global audience – which often entails translating your content to a foreign language.
+As the world continues to become more interconnected, it’s important to create content that has the ability to reach a global audience – which often entails translating your video content to a foreign language.

 Technology has given people around the world access to online content like never before.
 This became even more apparent and important during the COVID-19 pandemic.
-In 2016, video made up 72% of all global consumer internet traffic in 2017, and it doesn’t seem to be slowing down anytime soon.
-In fact, video traffic will account for 82% of all internet traffic by 2022.
+In 2016, video made up 72% of all global consumer internet traffic, and that number has increased over the past five years.
+Today, video traffic accounts for 82% of all internet traffic.

-Arguably one of the largest and most popular video platforms in the world, YouTube, has amassed over a billion users worldwide.
+One of the largest and most popular video platforms in the world, YouTube, has amassed over a billion users worldwide.
 In 2021, there are approximately 1.86 billion YouTube users worldwide, up from 1.47 billion in 2017.
 Although it was created in the United States, eight of the top 10 countries with the most YouTube users are in non-English speaking countries.

 There’s no denying the profound impact of globalization.
 Subtitles, translations of the dialogue into other languages, offer people around the world the capability to engage with your content.

 If you want to reach a global audience, we show you just how easy it is to translate videos into foreign languages.

 There are many benefits to translating videos into foreign languages, like making your content accessible, searchable, and engaging.
 For starters, we wouldn’t be able to binge-watch some of our favorite international films and shows.
 Two of my personal favorite foreign language shows on Netflix are Dark, a mind-boggling mystery-drama set in Germany, and Money Heist, a truly captivating Spanish drama about a mastermind who sets to pull off the biggest heist in history.